 • Taking care when getting rid of information about your account, for example by shredding printed material.

-• Co-operating with us (or the police) in investigating transactions.
+• Co-operating with us (or any legal, government or regulatory body) in investigating transactions.

-• Never giving your account details or security information to anyone, except our staff or our authorised agents in order to administer your account.
+• Never giving your account details or account information to anyone, except our staff or our authorised agents in order to administer your account.

 20.2 The address that you provide in the application form for the account will be the registered address for you, and will remain the registered address for you until it is changed in our records.

 20.3 It is your responsibility to notify us of any change of address.
 You should also notify us of any change of name, and telephone number.
 All notifications must be in writing.